A QR code does not function or scan properly for several reasons.

-Why is my QR Code not working on iPhone?
+Why is my QR code not working on my iPhone?

-The QR code might not be scanned in your iOS devices due to the following reasons:
+Invalid QR codes can’t be scanned in your iOS devices due to the following reasons:

-To scan QR code in your iPhone, go to your settings and activate permission for QR code scanning.
+To scan a QR code in your iPhone, enter your settings and activate permission for QR code scanning.

 Why is my QR code not displaying when scanned?

-As mentioned above, these are several factors that might contribute to why a QR code is not working or displaying when scanned.
-Always be mindful of the guidelines tackled above to avoid a non-functional QR code.
+As mentioned above, several factors might explain why a QR code is not working or displaying when scanned.
+Always be mindful of the abovementioned guidelines to avoid a non-functional QR code.

-What QR code generator should you use to get started with your QR code campaign?
+What QR code generator should you use to start your QR code campaign?

-Why is my Snapchat QR code not working?
+Why is my LinkTree QR code not working?

 What is the recommended QR code reader to scan QR codes?

-There are many QR code readers that you can download in Google Playstore, and these three are the most recommended with high rates.
+There are many QR code readers that you can download in the Google Play store, and these three are the most recommended at high rates.

 - Kaspersky’s scanner